rlucente-se-jboss/bootc-demo/README.md

     cd ~/bootc-demo
     . demo.conf
-    podman build -f Containerfile -t ${CONTAINER_REPO}
+    podman build -f Containerfile -t $CONTAINER_REPO:v1

 This build will take much less time than building from a blueprint file with image builder.
 Once the bootable container is built, you can test it by running it as an ordinary container with podman.

-    podman run -d --rm --name lamp -p 8080:80 ${CONTAINER_REPO} /sbin/init
+    podman run -d --rm --name lamp -p 8080:80 $CONTAINER_REPO:v1 /sbin/init

-The `/sbin/init` command launches systemd within the container image to then run all of the services.
-The container though is passing kernel calls to the host kernel rather than using its own.
+The `/sbin/init` command launches systemd within the container to then run all of the services.
+The container though is passing kernel calls to the host kernel rather than using its own kernel.

 Use `curl` to browse to the web server within the running container -OR- simply use your browser to connect to the URL.